 Functional logic programming languages express problems as higher order functions with logic variables, which allows one-way expression reduction.
-As with logic languages3 and functional languages, general relations cannot concisely be expressed.
+As with logic languages1 and functional languages, relations cannot be expressed.
 Constraint programming languages allow to express relations with a pure declarative reading (so that multi-way uses of the variables in the relation can be applied, i.e., different modes for the variables: input or output).
 The integration therefore allows expressing relations involving logic variables combined with functional applications.